Games Rules 2021-22

 10.2 To ensure games run on time all violations and dead-ball situations (e.g. free throw, substitutions, time outs etc) will need to be completed as quickly as possible.

-11.1 There will be a two-minute period of overtime in any matches ending in a tie.
+11.1 Where the schedule permits, there will be a two-minute period of overtime in any matches ending in a tie.
 Teams will continue to play in the same direction as the second half.
 Normal timing regulations will apply.

 11.2 If scores are still level the game will continue with a jump ball and the first team to score will be the winner.
 (Golden basket).
 Teams will continue to play in the same direction as the second half.